 Notes

-- I have tested this recipe with Bob's Red Mill 1:1, my gluten free flour mix recipe, and Better Batter.
+- I have tested this recipe with Bob's Red Mill 1:1, Cup4Cup, King Arthur Measure for Measure, my gluten free flour mix recipe, and Better Batter.
+They all work great!
 Although I love gfJules for other recipes, it is too starchy for this one.

-- If you're a chocolate lover, try adding 1/4 cup cocoa powder and 1/2 teaspoon baking soda with the flour, then stirring in 1 1/2 cups mini chocolate chips to the batter.
+- To make chocolate zucchini bread, add ¼ cup cocoa powder and ½ teaspoon baking soda with the flour, then stirring in 1 ½ cups mini chocolate chips to the batter.

 Recommended Products